yixianwang/yixian-site/content/notes/a_concepts.md

 #### MongoDB (CP, it sacrifices some availabilities)
 - Work Flow:
-  - MongoS: like a router, when request reach the **MongoS** first, then it will consult the **ConfigSever**, then MongoS get the Sharding position it will get to the right Server to get the result of the Request.
+  - MongoS(comparing to DBMS): like a router, when request reach the **MongoS** first, then it will consult the **ConfigSever**, then MongoS get the Sharding position it will get to the right Server to get the result of the Request.
   - ConfigServer: contains `meta data` about the MongoDB sharding and replica info.
   - Arbiter: it doesn't contain any data.
 It only contain **one vote**, everytime there is an election has a draw, Arbiter is going to check for either one of those secondary nodes(or candidates within election).